 To Hook a Generator Up to Your House Without a Transfer Switch

-You Will Need
+What You Will Need

 An electrical tool kit.
 You will need tools like a drill, wrench, pliers, electrical tape, screwdrivers, and similar items.
 You may also need chisels, glue, and other common household tools.

-In most cases, you will need at least three sets of wires – at least 10 feet of 10 gauge wires.
+In most cases, you will need at least three sets of wires – at least 10 feet of 10-gauge wires.
 For beginners, it is best to get three different colors of wires, to prevent confusion

 An Interlock Kit

 Choose a breaker that matches the output of your generator and the demands of your home.
 For most homes, a 30 double amp breaker with two poles is sufficient, but make sure it’s compatible with your generator as well

 An Inlet Plug

 The generator should indicate the amperage it is rated for, and make sure that your plug is compatible with your generator

-To Connect the Generator, Follow These Steps
+To Connect the Generator Power Outage – Follow These Steps

 During your next power outage, simply use a cable to connect your generator to your new inlet plug, which will in turn connect to the breaker box.

 If you plan on using an interlock kit instead of a transfer box permanently, you should still have it installed by a professional electrician.

 Note, that this may allow you to save some money while still ensuring that you are using your generator safely and legally.

-In an emergency, instead of installing your generator to your whole house, it is easier, safer, and more affordable to simply run high quality extension cords from the generator to your necessary equipment.
+In an emergency, instead of installing your generator to your whole house, it is easier, safer, and more affordable to simply run high-quality extension cords from the generator to your necessary equipment.